JustaSqu1d/Minecord-Resources/guide/mid-game-guide.md

 The suggested order of purchase is Looting 1, Fortune 1, Looting 2, Fortune 2, Efficiency, Looting 3, Fortune 3, Sharpness 1, Sharpness 2, Sharpness 3.
 This order can be altered to personal preference.

-The detailed guide can be seen here.
+The detailed statistics can be seen [here.](https://docs.google.com/spreadsheets/d/1tfm24k199gKojgjT5Z0aIkNQ3rKTz9vLJSP5xVDbEn0/edit?usp=sharing)

 # Armor

 Armor decreases fight cooldown to as low as 10 seconds.
-It is often said to skip all armor upgrades and just purchase Netherite Armor.
+It is a good strategy to skip all armor upgrades and just purchase Netherite Armor.
 Armor also works well with effiency to lower the cooldown even further.

 # Trading